 If you're interested in flea-markets, antiques, collectibles and the like - which, most of us who are decorating-obsessed are - you'll enjoy this book as well.

-here.
 Thank you Trish for the opportunity to read and review this book!
+I was provided with a free copy.
+The opinions expressed are my own.

 Have a great day~